 XM incorporates the standard suits of MetaTrader 4 and MetaTrader 5.
 Both platforms accommodate basic technical analysis, easy order execution, as well as copy and automated trading.
 The broker also offers MetaTrader’s Multiterminal feature, allowing account managers to trade on behalf of their clients.
 Additionally, XM offers free VPS hosting for low-latency trading.

-FBS also incorporates the standard suits of MetaTrader 4 and MetaTrader 5.
-Both platforms feature all basic order types (market, stop, and limit) in addition to a variety of technical indicators and drawing tools.
-They also include strategy testers for algorithmic traders to backtest their strategies.
-Additionally, I clocked FBS’s average execution speed below 40 milliseconds, which reduces the risk of negative slippage.
+FBS also supports the standard suites of MetaTrader 4 and MetaTrader 5.
+Both platforms include all basic order types (market, stop, and limit), along with a variety of technical indicators and drawing tools.
+They also feature strategy testers, allowing algorithmic traders to backtest their strategies.
+Additionally, I measured FBS’s average execution speed at under 30 milliseconds, helping to reduce the risk of negative slippage.
+The broker also offers its own feature-rich mobile app for trading on the go.

 Tradable Instruments